YassenA/hash-map/README.md

 # hash-map
-A primitve implementation of a Hash map in C++
+A primitive implementation of a Hash map in C++